The Importance of Employee Knowledge Management In today's fast-paced business environment, knowledge is a ...

 5) Compliance, Compliance, Compliance

-So important to every industry and process these days, having SOP’s managed in SharePoint is an immediate plus point to any regulator and has a number of related benefits:
+Ensuring compliance is so important to every industry and process these days.
+Proving you are compliant is also important.
+Having SOP’s managed in SharePoint is an immediate plus point to any regulator and has a number of related benefits:

 - A single, easy to search database of policies and procedures.
-Make it much easier to demonstrate that you are doing the right things.
+Make it much easier to demonstrate that you are doing the right things when managing SOP's.

 - Once activated SharePoint auditing can track key events and interactions with your policy, again helping in your compliance efforts.

-- If SOP’s are created well, are easy to find in SharePoint, and distributed and trained effectively using SharePoint add-ons like DocRead and DocSurvey, this will go a long way to tightening the employee execution of these SOP’s; thereby ensuring that your company remain compliant and can demonstrate compliance.
+- If SOP’s are created well, are easy to find in SharePoint, and distributed and trained effectively using SharePoint add-ons like DocRead and DocSurvey, this will go a long way to tightening the employee execution of these SOP’s.
+Therefore, ensuring that your company remains compliant and can demonstrate compliance.